SiadeBreak/Interstellar-Diary-Gargantua/README.md

 - **Stable Diffusion**: For refining images and creating stylistic variations.
 - **GPT-4**: For creating diary entries and detailed descriptions of experiences and discoveries.
 - **Canva**: For the final assembly of the diary and adding additional graphic elements.
+- **Runway**: For experimenting with AI models and generating various visual elements.

 ## 🧐 Creation Process